Dongxiao South station: Entrances/exits

 The station has 5 points of entry/exit.
 When the station was first opened, there were two entrances/exits, C1 and C2, but they were closed and dismantled in 2020 to accommodate the construction of the Line 10 station.
 After the opening of the Line 10 station, three entrances/exits, lettered D, E1 and E2, were added at the northwest corner of the intersection of Qiaogang Road and Dongxiao Road South, of which Exit D was built from the original Exit C1.
 In addition, the additional Exit C of Line 10 is located at the original Exit C2, which is still under construction.
+Exit E2 is located next to Exit E1 and opened on 6 November 2025.